-The Alice Dorm has been inhabited by Wasatch girls for many years, and is currently home of 38 Sophomore and Junior ladies.
+The Alice Dorm has been inhabited by Wasatch girls for many years and is currently home to 38 Sophomore and Junior ladies.
 The dorm has been redone in recent years and each spacious room has two girls, and there are large bathrooms on each floor.
 There is a lounge complete with a TV, couches, exercise equipment, and a pool table.
 Down the hall from the lounge is a kitchen where girls can make cookies or a late night snack.

 Built and named after Wasatch Academy’s 100th anniversary, this very spacious dorm currently houses 50 Junior boys.
 Featuring two large lounges and a large kitchen, this masculinely decorated dorm is two levels, with dorm rooms on one level and common spaces on the main level.
 Students typically gather around the beautiful fireplace as deer gaze outside the row of windows in the lounge.
 Mr. McQuivey is a very experienced Dorm Parent and shows great care for the students in his dorm.
-Ryan Steere, a Wasatch Academy alum, is the Assistant Dorm Parent.

 Jeff McQuivey (Dorm Parent)

-Ryan Steere (Assistant Dorm Parent)
+Trey Gundry (Assistant Dorm Parent)

 Built in 1916, this beautiful and recently renovated dorm comfortably houses 24 Freshman boys.
 The warm and welcoming energy is felt instantly, as one walks through the front door.
 There are dorm rooms on each of the two levels, and a cozy lounge with couches, T.V., and large table for studying, on the first level.
 The kitchen and laundry room combination are found just off the lounge.
 Frequently seen are students utilizing the basketball court just outside the front door, and sitting under the large shaded trees out front.

 The oldest residence hall, built in 1913.
-Sophomore and Junior guys fill the 48 beds available among the 4 floors.
+Sophomore and Junior boys fill the 48 beds available among the 4 floors.
 Finks is an energetic dorm.
 The atmosphere of community is strong.
 The lounge and kitchen combination creates a “homey” feeling as students often enjoy food together at the kitchen table.
 There is a beautiful, covered, and very large porch welcoming those who enter the dorm, which is a great spot for BBQ’s, study groups, or just relaxing.

-Frank Andrews (Dorm Parent)
+Tyler Eliason (Dorm Parent)

-Lincoln Hall Dormitory is a three story home originally built in 1892.
+Lincoln Hall Dormitory is a three-story home originally built in 1892.
 It houses up to 14 boarding school girls (7th-10th grades).
-There are 9 dorm rooms with 2 big bathrooms, a 2nd floor common lounge and a large lounge on the first floor with a large television.
+There are 9 dorm rooms with 2 big bathrooms, a 2nd-floor common lounge and a large lounge on the first floor with a large television.
 There is a nice size kitchen with a table and chairs, stove, microwave, fridge/freezer, 2 washers and 2 dryers for the students use.
 Girls love living in Lincoln Hall Dormitory because it is cozy fostering strong bonds and long lasting friendships.

-Casey Brinkley (Dorm Parent)
+Esther Gutierrez (Dorm Parent)

-This boy’s dormitory was built in 1923, and has housed boys since.
-As our traditional senior boy’s dorm, this 3 story building is home away from home for 56 students.
+This boy’s dormitory was built in 1923 and has housed boys since.
+As our traditional senior boy’s dorm, this 3 story building is the home away from home for 56 students.
 All dorm rooms are newly renovated with spacious layouts.
 The dorm lounge is a popular hang out for meaningful conversations, study groups, and relaxing.

 Ray Tuineau (Dorm Parent)

-Ryan White (Assistant Dorm Parent)
+Tyler Glad (Assistant Dorm Parent)